 The ecological and social transition toward more sustainable ways of living demands a fundamental shift in how we observe, understand, and engage with urban spaces.
-As part of the Urban Landscape in Transition Workshop, this public discussion brings together internationally renowned architects, urbanists, and researchers Paola Viganò and Charles Waldheim to explore the urban landscape’s possibilities and challenges within the context of socio-ecological transformation.
+As part of the Urban Landscape in Transition Workshop, this public discussion brings together internationally renowned architects, urbanists, and researchers Paola Viganò and Charles Waldheim with local actors to explore the urban landscape’s possibilities and challenges within the context of socio-ecological transformation.

 Grounded in the specific case of Detroit, the conversation will address how landscapes may constitute a lens for imagining more inclusive and resilient futures.
 The conversation will feature contributions from local partners, whose deep knowledge of the territory will contribute to enriching the dialogue between global perspectives and local realities.